 Today, not all types of roofs are ideal for solar energy and the amortization period is not short enough to attract all income categories.

 Solar energy storage solutions need to be improved so that it can become an energy option accessible to all homeowners, 24 hours a day.
+Outdoor applications like solar garden lights already show how far the technology has come for everyday use.

-Moreover, although existing policies already make solar energy an intelligent and profitable investment today, technology must continue its search for ever lower costs to win the battle of tomorrow.
+And although existing policies already make solar energy an intelligent and profitable investment today, technology must continue its search for ever lower costs to win the battle of tomorrow.

 Fortunately, the solar industry is already overcoming these obstacles through advanced research and development to improve photovoltaic equipment, as well as the smarter use of software to easily bring buyers and sellers closer.